 Eisai Patient Assistance Program Update

-If a patient who has experienced loss of healthcare benefits as a result of COVID-19, they may be eligible to benefit from a temporary expansion of Eisai’s Patient Assistance Programs.
+If a patient has experienced loss of healthcare benefits as a result of COVID-19, they may be eligible to benefit from a temporary expansion of Eisai’s Patient Assistance Programs.
 Eisai has modified its Patient Assistance Program eligibility criteria temporarily in order to provide support during this crisis to those who qualify.

 Please visit Eisai Reimbursement for additional eligibility requirements and program details.

 Genentech is continuing to evolve its services to provide greater flexibility and enable continuity of care during this challenging time.
 These include: extending the supply of self-administered medicines for Genentech Patient Foundation patients, expanding the Genentech Patient Foundation eligibility criteria to include ex-United States patients staying in the U.S. due to travel restrictions (under a U.S. physician’s care), and simplifying the enrollment process, including options to submit online/text along with a temporary extension for enrollment forms.
 To learn more, please contact the Genentech Patient Resource Center at 1.877.436.3683 or visit its financial support page.

 COVID-19 has brought countless economic challenges, including job loss for many people.
 Janssen CarePath remains fully prepared to meet additional patient needs brought on by the current economic situation and is the first place patients should go to learn about their options for support.
 To learn more, visit Janssen CarePath.